hyphacoop/organizing/2019-07-03-infrastructure-operations-meeting.md

 - Values and our tools - parked until we had more time
     - #todo dc to do some set up for that convo later
 - Accounting/billing
-    - Do we need to have accounting software set up RIGHT NOW
+    - Do we need to have accounting software set up RIGHT NOW?
+        - need it soon, but able to do manual invoices if needed for the interim
     - More complicated things: auditing, HSTs, payroll
     - #todo patcon: ask cotech folks and briarwood co-op how they do their books and invoicing
-    - #todo dc: call kenzie; co-op creator; OCA?
+    - #todo dc: reach out to kenzie; co-op creator; OCA...
+RE: accountant referrals

 ## Follow Up